HimanshukrRana/Frontend-interview-Questions/README.md

 3: What is the output of below program and Explain about your outputfor (var i = 1; i < 5; i++) { setTimeout(() => console.log(i), 1000) }

-4:Write a program for debounce function.
+4: Write a program for debounce function.

 5: What is Doctype?